 The Lenovo Hardware Maintenance Manual says to turn off the internal battery before opening the case, then remove 8 screws and pry 8 tabs to open the entire back of the case.
 The drive was easily replaced.

-I installed one bootable volume, P:.
-The P: drive has a Custom installation that is on the minimal side.
+I installed one bootable volume, H:.
+The H: drive has a Custom installation that is on the minimal side.

 Sound is working normally on the laptop.
 Audio works well, but external speakers or headphones are required.
 The following modification is needed to enable sound.
 An unreleased Uniaud driver from Arca Noae provides sound through the internal speakers.